Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Introduction

-Note that the equation (\ref{eq-1.2}) is a conservative supercritical singular stochastic PDE, which is ill-posed in the theories of Hairer's regularity structure \cite{Hai14} and Gubinelli, Imkeller, Perkowski's paracontrolled distribution \cite{GIP15}.
-However, Konarovskyi, Lehmann and von Renesse \cite{KLvR19} proved the existence and uniqueness (in law) of martingale solution to (\ref{eq-1.2}) under the condition that $N$ is a non-negative integer.
-Moreover, the authors show that the empirical measure of particle system solves the martingale problem, which gives rigorous mathematical meaning of the Dean-Kawasaki equation (\ref{eq-1.2}).
-The well-posedness of (\ref{eq-1.2}), in particular, the pathwise uniqueness is challenging, due to the irregularity of the square root function and the non-local term, even if the noise is sufficiently regular in space.
-In the case of local interaction, we mention the result of Fehrmann, Gess \cite{FG21}.
-The authors considered a general Dean-Kawasaki equation with correlated noise
+where $\xi$ is a space-time white noise.
+Note that (\ref{eq-1.2}) is a conservative supercritical singular stochastic PDE, which is ill-posed in the theories of Hairer's regularity structure \cite{Hai14} and Gubinelli, Imkeller, Perkowski's paracontrolled distribution \cite{GIP15}.
+The existence and uniqueness (in law) of trivial martingale solution to (\ref{eq-1.2}) was shown by Konarovskyi, Lehmann and von Renesse \cite{KLvR19} under the condition that $N$ is a non-negative integer.
+Specifically, the authors proved that the empirical measure of particle system solves the martingale problem, which gives rigorous mathematical meaning to the Dean-Kawasaki equation (\ref{eq-1.2}).
+However, the well-posedness of functional-valued solutions of (\ref{eq-1.2}), in particular, the pathwise uniqueness is challenging, due to the irregularity of the square root function and the nonlocal term even if the noise is sufficiently regular in space.
+In the case of local interaction, the obstacle was resolved by Fehrmann and Gess \cite{FG21}.
+Concretely, the authors considered the following general Dean-Kawasaki equation written by

-where the nonlinearity can be $\Phi(\xi)=\xi^m$ for all $m\geq1$, which corresponds to the hydrodynamic limit of zero range process on the torus with mean-local jump rate $\Phi$ (see Kipnis and Landim \cite{KL99} Chapters 3 and 5), the nonlinear flux function $\nu(\cdot)$ is of Burgers type and $\sigma(\cdot)$ is to be local 1/2-H\"older continuous function.
-Regarding to the well-posedness of (\ref{eq-1.3}), it is not clear how to define the concept of classical weak solutions due to the singularity at zero of the It\^o correction term $[\sigma'(\rho)]^2\nabla\rho$.
-To restrict the value of the solution away from zero, the kinetic approach was employed by \cite{FG21} as the test function therein can be chosen to have compact support with respect to the velocity variable.
-The concept of the renormalized kinetic solution was firstly proposed by Lions, Perthame, and Tadmor \cite{LPT94} when studying the Cauchy problem of general multi-dimensional scalar conservation law.